Last updated on: June 29th, 2022

 An employee who has been employed by the same employer for at least 90 days is entitled to unpaid compassionate care leave for a period of up to 27 weeks for the purpose of providing care or support to a seriously ill family member.
 If more than one employee who is employed by the same employer is entitled to compassionate care leave with respect to the same family member, the employer is not required to grant the leave to more than one employee at a time.

-The leave shall begin from the day a medical certificate has been issued; or if the leave was begun before the certificate was issued, the day the leave began.
+The leave shall begin from the day a medical certificate has been issued; or if the leave commenced prior to the issuance of the certificate, then the starting day of the leave.

 The leave ends on the earliest of the following occurrences: